 - Do your own research in order to come up with a suitable selling price.

-- Do your own marketing, including getting your home on the Multiple Listing Service (MLS).
+- Manage all of the marketing, including getting your home on the Multiple Listing Service (MLS).

 - Show the house and interact with prospective buyers on your own.